AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md

 >
 >You add the Portfolio object type to the form, which means that the Limited Edit permission option is no longer available for the section break in the form.
 >
->An on-screen message prompts you to switch to the Edit permission, which is the most similar option to Limited Edit, and compatible with both the Project object type and the Portfolio object type.
+>An on-screen message prompts you to switch to the Edit permission, which is the least level of permissions compatible with both the Project object type and the Portfolio object type.

 ## Position custom fields and widgets in a custom form